Mortgage calculator

 Good to know

-The biweekly trick.
-Pay every two weeks instead of once a month and you make 26 half-payments a year—that is 13 full payments instead of 12.
-That one extra payment per year knocks years off the loan and saves a substantial amount in interest.
+The biweekly trick saves $62,000.
+Pay half your mortgage every two weeks instead of the full amount monthly.
+You make 26 half-payments a year—that's 13 full payments instead of 12.
+On a $400K loan at 7%, that one extra payment per year pays off the loan 4.5 years early and saves $62,000 in interest.
 Same money, different calendar.

 Assumptions